Medically reviewed by Aimee Paik, MD, MD

 Also known as Accutane, isotretinoin is a retinoid that’s taken orally and is prescribed for those with severe cystic acne with scarring.
 “Isotretinoin is generally reserved for those individuals who have not responded well to other treatments, or for the minority of patients who have very severe acne at initial presentation,” says Dr. Paik.
 Isotretinoin is usually prescribed by a dermatologist as a last resort if your skin hasn’t been responding to other acne-fighting ingredients or topicals, as it can be incredibly drying and irritating before it begins to work deep within the skin.

 Adapalene is a retinoid that used to be prescription-only but is now available over-the-counter (in products such as Differin).
-“I think this is a good affordable option for patients who have acne, but no benefit has been shown for anti-aging,” says Dr. Paik.
-“When used alone, adapalene can cause purging (i.e. initial worsening).”
+“I think this is a good affordable option for patients who have acne, but it has not been shown to be helpful for anti-aging,” says Dr. Paik.
+“When used on its own without other acne treatments, adapalene can cause purging (i.e. initial worsening).”
 Although adapalene works well in combination with other acne treatments, it can be used alone and be effective for those with mild acne.